Jeseník: Transport

-The Šumperk–Krnov railway line leads through Jeseník along with its own station.
+Jeseník is located on the railway lines Šumperk–Jeseník and Krnov–Jeseník.

 Sights

 Jeseník is poor in historical monuments.
 The oldest and most important monument in the town is the Jeseník Water Fortress.
 This Gothic castle from the 13th century was first documented in 1374.
-Since 1989, it has been owned by the state and houses the regional museum with permanent exhibitions on regional history, Northern Moravia witch trials and geomorphology.
+Since 1989, it has been owned by the state and houses the regional museum with permanent exhibitions on regional history, Northern Moravia witch trials, and geomorphology.

 The town hall dates from 1710.
 It has Renaissance core from the previous building from 1610, which was destroyed by fire in 1625.

 There are several monuments in the town associated with the most important native, Vincenz Priessnitz.
 The tomb of Vincenz Priessnitz was built in 1853 and is today a protected heritage site.
 In 1909, the Monument to Vincenz Priessnitz was unveiled.
 It is 10 to 6 m large and the statue of a healer measures 2.85 m.
 Today, his birth house is a museum of his life and work, administered by the regional museum.

 The Polish Monument is a valuable sculpture from the 1890s documenting the importance of the local spa.
 At its top is a bronze crowned eagle with outstretched wings on a sphere.
 During the renovation in 2005, notes were discovered in its foundation, which contained a protest against the Partitions of Poland.